cssmh/cssmh/README.md

 - 🌱 Actively Learning: Advanced patterns in full-stack development

-- 👯 **Looking to Collaborate On:** Open-source projects and innovative web solutions
+- 👯 Collaborate On: Open-source projects and innovative web solutions

 - 💬 Ask me about React